 Use a small mat for this trimming, and you can turn the mat instead of each individual block—saving even MORE time.

-Repeat for each side of every square in a square unit and you'll end up with these perfect little units that measure 3-1/2" square!
+Repeat for each side of every TiaS unit and you'll end up with these perfect little units that measure 3-1/2" x 3-1/2".

-Layout your units as shown below, paying special attention to the orientation of the four patches.
+Layout your units to create the 54-40 or Fight design—paying special attention to the orientation of the four patches.
 (Substitute that 3-1/2" for the center four patch if needed.)